 History of Cenac Towing Company

 Cenac Towing Company is one of the great American success stories in the history of the marine industry.
 For three generations, the family-run company became the premier towing and barge transportation carrier for the oil and gas industry.
 Jason Theriot’s forthcoming book captures the legacy of this Louisiana-based towing company and honors the people who built it.

 History of Gravois Aluminum Boats and Metal Shark

 When it comes to the great boat builders of the Louisiana Gulf Coast, one name stands out: Gravois.
-For more than half a century, the Gravois family has mastered the art of designing and building commercial and recreational aluminum boats that have been known to last a lifetime.
-Jason Theriot’s latest project will tell the story of how the Gravois Aluminum Boats evolved and became the genesis of Metal Shark—a leader in the construction of military and law enforcement boats worldwide.
+For more than half a century, the Gravois family has mastered the art of designing and building commercial and recreational aluminum boats known to last a lifetime.
+Jason Theriot’s latest project will tell the story of how the family-run Gravois Aluminum Boats evolved and became the genesis of Metal Shark—a worldwide leader in the construction of military and law enforcement boats.

 The Oilfield Energy Center (OEC), formerly the Offshore Energy Center, recognizes the pioneering achievements of those men and women who revolutionized the oil and gas industry, particularly in the development of offshore technologies.
 Since 1998, the OEC has inducted more than 150 of these individuals into its Hall of Fame.
 For the last several years, Jason Theriot has been conducting oral history interviews with these pioneers.
 He is currently working with the OEC to digitize its valuable collection of video interviews and to make these stories available to a broader audience.
 Below are video vignettes from the Offshore Pioneer interviews: Larry Baker, Sr., Alden "Doc" LaBorde, Joe Foster, Paul "Red" Adair...and more to come...